square/workflow/swift/Samples/Tutorial/Tutorial2.md

 ### Back Stack and "Containers"

 We want to put our different screens in a navigation controller.
-Because we want all of our navigation state to be declarative, we need to use the `BackStackContainer` to do this - by registering and using the `BackStackScreen`:
+Because we want all of our navigation state to be declarative, we need to use the `BackStackContainer` to do this - by using the `BackStackScreen`:

 ```swift
 public struct BackStackScreen: Screen {